Providing Divorce Mediation Services Throughout California

 • Mindful About Money: Individuals are looking for a more cost-effective solution and less time-consuming option than litigation.

-However, mediation may not be suitable in some cases:
+However, mediation may not be suitable in some cases.
+Here are those and you need to consider them before starting divorce mediation:

 • Cases of Domestic Violence: A history of domestic abuse, whether verbal or physical, can make mediation ineffective.